Abiola Dauda: Heart of Midlothian

 On 1 February 2016, Scottish Premiership side Heart of Midlothian signed him on a loan deal for the remainder of the season.
 He scored his first goals for the club when he scored a brace in the league against Ross County on 10 February 2016.

 Atromitos

-On 9 January 2017, Dauda signed a one-and-a-half-year contract with Greek Superleague club Atromitos on a free transfer from Vitesse.
+On 9 January 2017, Dauda signed a one-and-a-half-year contract with Super League Greece club Atromitos on a free transfer from Vitesse.
 His five goals in the 2016–17 Greek Cup made him top scorer for the season.

 Dauda scored as Atromitos beat AEK Athens 1–0 to go top of the table on 23 October 2017.
 His goal on 28 January 2018 secured a 1–0 home win over AEL, and two goals in the last match of the season took his personal total to nine.
 The 4–0 home win against Kerkyra gave Atromitos a fourth-place finish.